faizhaffizudin/Case-Study-Hamsa/README.md

 - WASC ID 13
 - A cookie has been set without the secure flag, which means that the cookie can be accessed via unencrypted connections through Set-Cookie: cead32cbdaf3cab9ed422ebced5449f0
 #### Evaluate:
-Cookies are used to manage state, handle logins or to track you for advertising purposes and should be kept safe.
+Cookies are used to manage state, handle logins or to track the user for advertising purposes and should be kept safe.
 The process involved in setting cookie are:
 1. The server asks the browser to set a cookie.
 2. It gives a name, value and other parameters.
 3. Browser stores the data in disk or memory.
 This feature depends on the cookie type.